Probation Violation Defense

 If you are on felony probation, have successfully fulfilled all the terms and conditions of your probation, and have served out at least one year of your probationary period, you may be eligible for early termination of your probation.
 If you are on misdemeanor probation and you have successfully completed all the terms of your probation, you could be eligible for early termination of probation at any time during the probation term.

-Attorney Elizabeth B. Carpenter can help get released from your probation early.
+Attorney Elizabeth B. Carpenter can help you get released from your probation early.
 She understands what most judges find persuasive in these cases and knows how to present the best case for early termination.

 There are many reasons to consider pursuing early termination of your probation.
 The most important is that this can be the first step leading to a motion to have your record expunged.